pymt-lab/pymt_gridmet/docs/pymt_gridmet_parameters_ex.rst

 maximum temperature data.

-The *pymt_gridmet* component contains not only data values, but also the grid on which they’re located.
-Start by getting the identifier for the grid used for the maximum temperature data.
+The *pymt_gridmet* component contains not only data values, but also the grid on which they’re defined.
+Start by getting the identifier for this grid.

 .. code:: ipython3